Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 mesh.scale.set(x, y, z);

-We've covered the core components of Three.js.
-We used Geometry to define the shape of our 3D objects, Material to express the visual characteristics of our objects, and Mesh to combine the two to create 3D objects that are rendered on the screen.
+We've looked at the core components of Three.js.
+We can define the shape of 3D objects with Geometry, express their visual characteristics with Material, and create 3D objects that are actually rendered on screen through Mesh, which combines the two.

-in this article, we've covered the core concepts with some basic examples, but Three.js is much more versatile and powerful than this, and you'll want to explore it further in the future.
+In this article, we've examined the core concepts through basic examples, but Three.js provides much more diverse and powerful features that would be good to explore in more detail later.